King cobras in the Andaman Islands

 Photos by Ajay Kartik

 This photo taken early in the morning on the 26 February 2020 by an Italian tourist lady named Felicia while on a walk on Sitapur beach (Neil island) during the low tide.

-It was between 5:00 and 6:00 am and it shows a King eating an Andaman Pit Viper on the beach.
+It was between 5:00 and 6:00 am and it shows a King Cobra eating on the beach.

 Hatchling is from Mizoram, North East India.
 It was from a nest which needed to be relocated, the eggs were hatched in captivity at Mizoram University and the babies released back into the wild in 2017.

 Adult 2.9m orange coloured male rescued around the Port Blair area February 2020 Photos by Ajay Kartik

 Photos by Aaron Fernandes

 These are two individuals caught in the same locality here on Havelock in the span of two days and a day apart from each other,

 the 7th and 8th of Feb 2020 during the day.